 - Soaking - you can read above in the post for more details, but soaking is optional if you use a high-speed blender.
 However, soaking the full 8 hours will get you the creamiest texture with a richer, rounded consistency and if you are going to store it in the fridge, it will separate less.
 A trick to speed up your soaking is to pulse in the blender with a little very hot water to make the pieces smaller and soak up water faster then soak the cashews for 15 minutes.

 - Flavoring and sweeteners - See the post above for lots of ideas but this is a fun recipe to experiment with and add your favorite sweetener and/or flavoring.
-I love 1 Tbsp of maple syrup or dates and then either a little cocoa powder or a few strawberries.
+I love 1 tablespoon of maple syrup or dates and then either a little cocoa powder or a few strawberries.

 - Storing - It starts to turn sour after about three days so if I haven't used all mine in that amount of time I'll either make a cream soup and use it up or freeze it to be used later.
 I freeze it in smaller containers like these 8-ounce freezer containers or these 4-ounce freezer containers and then when I want to use it recipes it is ready to go.
 It does separate when frozen and doesn't taste quite the same so I #1 - blend it before using to get most of the good texture back and #2 - put it in a recipe like curry where I can't tell the flavor isn't quite the same.
 In the future, if you find yourself not using all your cashew milk, just make smaller batches.
 If it separates in the fridge, just give it a good shake being using by putting it in the blender, using an immersion blender or even just a blender bottle.